Key Takeaways on Choosing Cattle Fencing (The TL;DR)

 How high should a cattle fence be?

-How far apart should fence posts be for cattle?
+How far apart should the fence posts be?

-What type of wood is best for a cattle fence?
+What kind of wood is best for fence posts?

-Oak and pine are the best wood choices for cattle fences because they are strong and can withstand tough weather conditions.
+Oak and pine are excellent choices because they’re strong and weather-resistant.